 Making your own stencils is one of the easiest ways to make your own crafts.
-Figuring out the best stencil material for Cricut can be a long process.
-I’ve done all the work for you so that you can have perfect projects every time!
+Determining the best stencil material for Cricut can be a lengthy process, so I've done all the work for you, allowing you to create perfect projects every time.

-So today we’re going to talk about different ways to make a stencil with your Cricut.
-We’re going to compare stencil vinyl with removable vinyl, as well as permanent vinyl to see which of those three is the best material for making stencils.
+Today, we're going to talk about different ways to make a stencil with your Cricut.
+We're going to compare stencil vinyl with removable vinyl and permanent vinyl to see which of these three materials is the best for making stencils.

 Best Stencil Material For Cricut Comparison Video